experimentAccount2/slpkg/README.rst

           --resolve-off, --case-ins             directly from remote repositories
                                                 with all dependencies.
-      -t, --tracking, [repository] [package],   Tracking package dependencies and --check-deps, --graph=[type]          print package dependencies tree with highlight if packages is installed.
+      -t, --tracking, [repository] [package],   Tracking package dependencies and --check-deps, --graph=[type],         print package dependencies tree with --case-ins                            highlight if packages is installed.
                                                 Also check if dependencies used or
                                                 drawing dependencies diagram.
       -p, --desc, [repository] [package],       Print description of a package